Kingdom's Petri Dish

 In high school chemistry I remember being fascinated by Petri dishes and agar plates.
 Something about that little dish, with all its potential for breeding crazy-wonderful or crazy-terrible little bugs and bits and pieces caught my attention.

-And as Christians we have a beautifully rich freedom in making ethical decisions.
-We don’t have to be tied down by conforming to what other’s expect.
+As Christians we have a beautifully rich freedom in making ethical decisions.
+We don’t have to be tied down by conforming to what others expect.
 There is a bigger picture than just consequences and laws when we choose what to do.
 Rather, the Scriptures give us a rich range of wisdom for making good decisions in God’s world.
 We have God’s own character.
 We have God’s created order.
 We have God’s good fatherly advice (his commands).
 And we have the future hope to which God is taking our world.
 All these help us work out how to live life best with what we’ve got.

 Zooming in on today’s focus – ‘Life in Churches’ (chapter 34) – I love how Cameron describes the church: